 We’re not in the Middle Ages anymore, but some things haven’t changed.
 The roles we occupy in marriage remain the same.
 The man is the head of the household, the woman is the nurturing homemaker.
 So, is marriage worth it for a woman?
 Is marriage worth it for a man?
 Make more money, squeeze out two kids, then we’ll tell you!

 While domestic partner violence and abuse occur even in the absence of marriage, it is perhaps a little easier to escape it if you’re not bound by the legal strictures of marriage.
+Many people who have pulled through the verbal and physical tortures of an abusive spouse for a long period of time won’t take much time to advise you that marriage isn’t worth it.

 “My husband and my in-laws verbally abused me because I couldn’t have kids,” says Gina.
 “I wasn’t working at the time, and I’d always been taught that you stick your marriage out, no matter how bad things get.
 I stayed for years in that toxic relationship and it destroyed my self-confidence.
 It made me wonder every day, ‘Is my marriage worth it?’”